i2p/i2p.www/i2p2www/spec/proposals/157-new-tbm.rst

 We define a new OutboundTunnelBuildReply message.
 This is used for outbound tunnel builds only.
-The purpose is to hide outbound build reply messages from the IBEP.
+The purpose is to hide outbound build reply messages from the IBGW.
-It must be garlic encrypted by the OBGW, targeting the originator (delivery instructions TUNNEL).
+It must be garlic encrypted by the OBEP, targeting the originator (delivery instructions TUNNEL).
 The OBEP decrypts the tunnel build message, constructs a OutboundTunnelBuildReply message,